symfony/symfony-docs/frontend/asset_mapper.rst

     $ php bin/console importmap:install

-.. versionadded:: 6.4

-    The ``importmap:install`` command was introduced in Symfony 6.4.

 You can update your third-party packages to their current versions by running:

 .. code-block:: terminal

-    # check for updates for all packages
+    # lists outdated packages and shows their latest versions
     $ php bin/console importmap:outdated
-    # update them
+    # updates all the outdated packages
     $ php bin/console importmap:update

-    # only for the given list of packages
+    # you can also run the commands only for the given list of packages
     $ php bin/console importmap:update bootstrap lodash
     $ php bin/console importmap:outdated bootstrap lodash

 .. versionadded:: 6.4

-    The ``importmap:outdated`` command was introduced in Symfony 6.4.
+    The ``importmap:install`` and ``importmap:outdated`` commands were introduced in Symfony 6.4.

 How does the importmap Work?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~